tjanczuk/waws-interceptor/README.md

 (This step will not be required once the new interceptor is part of WAWS image).

+**Note:**

+If `loggingEnabled: true` is set in iisnode.yml

+1. logs will be written to directory specified by `IISNODE_LOGDIRECTORY` setting (defaults to 'iisnode', please see below) AND
+2. `DIAGNOSTICS_AZUREDRIVEENABLED` and `DIAGNOSTICS_AZUREDRIVELOGDIRECTORY` settings will be ignored.

+If you want logs to be written to `DIAGNOSTICS_AZUREDRIVELOGDIRECTORY`, set `loggingEnabled: false` or remove this property from iisnode.yml and make sure `DIAGNOSTICS_AZUREDRIVEENABLED` is set using PORTAL or Azure CLI.

+**Settings:**

 There are several aspects of the interceptor which are controlled using environment variables, which can be set using the app settings section of the Windows Azure Web Sites portal or the Azure CLI.
-Here is the list of setting:
+Here is the list of settings:

 - `DIAGNOSTICS_AZUREDRIVEENABLED` (false) - is logging to the file system enabled
 - `DIAGNOSTICS_AZUREDRIVEMAXLOGFILESIZEBYTES` (128KB) - maximum size of a single log file before a new one is created